Previously purchased an item? Leave a review for 5% off your next order! T's&C's apply.

 Understanding Pump Station Pipe Kits

-The pipekit pump station component comes pre-mounted onto the pumps for an easy installation once delivered to your site.
+The pipe kit is a crucial pump station component, and comes pre-mounted onto the pumps for an easy installation once delivered to your site.
 Not to be confused with the rising main, the pipekit is connected to the pump inside the chamber.
 The ‘discharge pipe’ or the ‘rising main’ as known in industry, is connected to the pipekit and transfers the water to the discharge location.
 Both pipe systems work in unison to transfer and dispose of the pressurised water.

-Importance of Alarm System Components in Pump Stations
+Importance of Alarm Systems & Pump Station Controllers

-A high-level alarm - is an extra option for single pump stations.
-This alarm system comes with a high-level float that sits inside the chamber to monitor the liquid level.
+• A high-level alarm - available as an add-on for single pump stations.
+This alarm system includes a high-level float that sits inside the chamber to monitor the liquid level.

-A controller – this will be selected automatically if you have a dual pump station.
-The controller selection is based on the application and the amperage of the pumps.
+• Pump station controller – automatically included if you have a dual pump station.
+The controller selection is based on the application requirements and the amperage of the pumps to ensure efficient operation.

 High level alarm 15/20m